dariotordoni/pelican-dtheme/README.md

 ERROR_URL = '404/'
 ERROR_SAVE_AS = '404/index.html'

-# used in home, as links for my google certifications.
+# used in about page, as links for my google certifications.
-GA_CERT = ''
+CERTIFICATION = True # set False to not show any certifaction logo GA_CERT = ''
 GADS_DISPLAY_CERT = ''
 GADS_SEARCH_CERT = ''

 AUTHORS = {
-    '[author name here]': { # put the name of the author.
+    'author name here': { # put the name of the author.
 I made this template as a single author blog, so this is your name 'short_description': """""", # used for the author info card inside at the bottom of the articles 'description': """ """, # used inside the about page, immediately below the authore picture 'long_description': """ """, #this is the long description placed inside the author about page